CX-Box/cxbox-doc/docs/features/element/role/roleloading.md

 * which **views** a user can open
 * which **actions** are visible and available inside widgets

-It also briefly explains how these permissions are configured and why different approaches exist.
+It also explains how these permissions are configured and why different approaches exist.

 ## Basic

 Access control is split into several independent layers.
 This separation allows flexibility but requires careful configuration to avoid inconsistencies.

 There are **three main permission layers**: